Drone Building Surveys: What They Cost, How They Work, and When You Need One

 Typically £300–£600 for most residential and commercial building inspections, depending on size and complexity.

-Residential properties generally fall between £200 and £400.
+Residential drone surveys generally fall between £200 and £400.
 Larger commercial buildings or warehouses tend to start around £450 and can reach £700 or more for complex structures.
 Heritage and listed buildings often sit at the higher end due to the additional detail required.

-Compare this to traditional access methods.
-Scaffolding hire alone can run into thousands of pounds, and that’s before you factor in the time needed for erection and dismantling.
+Compare that to traditional access methods.
+Scaffolding hire alone can run into thousands, and that’s before you factor in the time needed for erection and dismantling.

-We’ve had clients come to us after receiving scaffolding quotes in the £000’s just to inspect a single roof.
-A drone survey is a fraction of the cost and delivers results far more quickly.
+We’ve had clients come to us after receiving scaffolding quotes in the thousands just to inspect a single roof.
+A drone roof survey is a fraction of that cost and delivers results far more quickly.

 How Quickly Can a Drone Survey Be Completed?